shyxmz/Deez-Nulls/README.md

 Built with ❤️ by the StartHub Team
 Team Members:
-1. Shyam Navinkumar Modi
+1. Shyam Navinkumar Modi (Frontend of the website)
-2. Aadi Rakeshkumar Patel
+2. Aadi Rakeshkumar Patel (Backend of the website)
-3. Yagyansh Vishnukumar Gupta
+3. Yagyansh Vishnukumar Gupta (Backend & design of the website, presentation)
-4. Krishna Sureshkumar Suryawanshi
+4. Krishna Sureshkumar Suryawanshi (Design & frontend of the website)

 *Empowering Startups, Enriching Ecosystems*